 Instagram Stories is the perfect way to share a coupon code that’s only good for 24 hours.
 The limited offer is sure to generate some serious urgency and excitement that can yield a near-immediate purchase.

 There are lots of options here so get creative and try to leverage both scarcity and urgency by offering exclusive discounts to different groups of followers on social media.

 3. Setting Up Shoppable Features On Each Platform

-A thrilling addition to social media platforms are the shoppable features, where customers can make purchases either on site or as directly as possible.
+A thrilling addition to social media platforms is the shoppable features, where customers can make purchases either on-site or as directly as possible.